 Our country's care infrastructure has not kept pace with working families’ changing needs.
 A patchwork of programs exists to help poor and low-income families pay the costs of early child care and education, but these programs are chronically underfunded.
 Even with Oregon's recently budgeted expansions, these programs will continue to fail to serve a significant share of even the fraction of families with sufficiently low income to qualify.
 Needs are growing for services and supports for the long-term care of both older adults and adults living with disabilities and many middle-class families are becoming less able to meet them.
 Facing these care challenges, states are looking for new strategies.

-The National Academy of Social Insurance (the Academy) recently released a comprehensive study of viable approaches for states interested in pursuing universal child care, paid family and medical leave, and long-term service and support policies.
-In this panel, the presenters will report the Academy study panel's findings and the discussants will speak to the implications of this research for policymakers seeking to strengthen the care infrastructure for Oregonians.
+The National Academy of Social Insurance (the Academy) recently released a comprehensive study of viable approaches for states interested in pursuing universal child care, paid family and medical leave, and long-term services and supports policies.
+At this Salem forum, authors of the study shared their analyses and policy options.
+Oregon-based experts also discussed the implications of this research for policymakers seeking to strengthen the care infrastructure for Oregonians.

 Welcoming Remarks: Fariborz Pakseresht, Director, Oregon Department of Human Services